OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Ships Complete — Nothing to Transfer

 Every assembly includes all LED drivers, projector modules, and DRL electronics pre-installed.
 No ballasts to move from your old headlights, no bulbs to source.
-Your factory xenon units stay intact — keep them as spares or sell them.
+Your factory halogen or xenon units stay intact — keep them as spares or sell them.

 True Bi-LED Projector Optics

 Each housing uses a genuine Bi-LED projector — a single high-output LED module that handles both low and high beam through a solenoid-actuated shutter, exactly like modern OEM units.
-Low beam, high beam, DRL, and indicators are all LED-driven: no xenon warm-up, no D-series bulbs to replace, no ballast failures.
+Low beam, high beam, DRL, and indicators are all LED-driven: no halogen bulbs, no xenon warm-up, no D-series bulbs to replace, no ballast failures.

 Auto-Leveling Retained